 The forecast was for continuing heavy rain.
 By afternoon on Thursday the 4th, gutters in Launceston were overflowing and in some areas flooding brought traffic to at standstill.
 The North and South Esk Rivers were already raging as people headed home from work.
 Reports from the river catchment areas where alarming.
 The downpour was so loud that a meeting called by the mayor to organize a possible evacuation was almost impossible to hear.

 By Friday morning the rivers were rising rapidly, and rain continued to pour down unabated.
 The Examiner newspaper’s printing presses began printing thousands of single sheet supplements with evacuation instructions.
 They were quickly distributed through the threatened areas by senior students from the Wellington Square School.
 Streets were already awash, and the hope that the low tide would drain the city was dashed by the overwhelming flood waters.

 The destruction of the Duck Reach power station and gas pipelines plunged the city into darkness.

-At 2AM the Post Office bell began to toll, signalling an evacuation.
+From 1.30 to 2am the Post Office bell tolled, signalling an evacuation.
 By this time much of Inveresk and Newstead and all of Invermay where under water.
 Hundreds of vehicles escaped across the two bridges carrying refugees and the few possessions they could carry.
-They assembled at evacuation centres set up in the Albert Hall and Inveresk State School
+They assembled at evacuation centres set up in the Albert Hall and Invermay State School

 Evacuations continued through Saturday by boat, the only remaining way to travel.